 Visit the beautiful waterfalls in Fonissa, an evergreen place with mesmerizing waterfalls falling from 20 m high in the Mylopotamos area.

-Go to Platanos tavern in Mylopotamos which serves delicious local dishes under its three plane trees for 130 years.
+Go to Platanos Tavern in Mylopotamos which has served delicious local dishes under its three plane trees for 130 years.
 For dessert, stroll down the steps to the duck pond, and to the Kamari cafe for coffee and ice cream.

 Don’t miss the religious festivals in honor of Panagia Myrtidiotissa Monastery (September 24th).